USS Johnston (DD-557): Design and characteristics

 To rectify the top-heaviness and stability problems of the preceding Benson and Gleaves classes, the Fletcher class was greatly increased in size over the older designs.
 This allowed them to accept additional anti-aircraft (AA) guns and electronic equipment as well as their operators without sacrificing guns or torpedoes as the older ships were forced to do during the war.
 The Fletchers displaced 2100 LT at standard load and 2544 LT at deep load, roughly 30 percent more than the Bensons and Gleaves.

-In early 1942, the design of the Fletchers was modified to reduce topweight and to simplify the construction of the bridge by squaring off the curves at its front.
+In early 1942, the design of the Fletchers was modified to reduce top weight and to simplify the construction of the bridge by squaring off the curves at its front.
 One deck was removed from the aft superstructure and the base of the fire-control director above the bridge was shortened by 6 ft.
 The splinter plating protecting the bridge and the director was also reduced in thickness.
 In addition, visibility from the bridge was improved by the addition of an open platform connected to the bridge wings.

-They had an overall length of 376 ft 6 in, with a draft of 17 ft 9 in and beam of 39 ft 8 in.
+The ships had an overall length of 376 ft 6 in, with a draft of 17 ft 9 in and beam of 39 ft 8 in.
 The ships were powered by two General Electric geared steam turbines that each drove one propeller shaft using steam provided by four Babcock & Wilcox boilers.
 The turbines produced 60,000 shp which was intended to give the ships a top speed of 37.8 kn.
 The destroyers carried enough fuel oil to give them a range of 4490 nmi at 15 kn.
 They were crewed by 9 officers and 264 enlisted men.